Crowdedlight/Crows-Zeus-Additions/readme.md

 * **Paste Loadout into Inventory:** When using the Zeus Enhanced "copy loadout" context menu, you get a new option when right-clicking a vehicle or box and under "inventory" you can select "paste loadout" which will paste that units loadout into the inventory if there is enough space.
 * **Unit Loadout Viewer:** Quickly See Loadout of Unit without going into full arsenal.
 A right-click menu to see unit loadout without loading a full arsenal.
 * **Capture Player:** Easily capture the unit it is used on.
 It does a full zeus heal on the unit, set them captive, and removes weapons and radio and place it inside a box next to them.
+* **Radius Heal:** Heals all units in a sphere radius around the clicked position.
+Makes it easy to heal all units if a vehicle is arma'ed or otherwise need to pick all up.

 **Requires Zeus Enhanced (ZEN)**
 **ACE Medical damage module requires ACE3 Medical**